-The goal of Groundwater Management within the Papio-Missouri River NRD (P-MRNRD) is to sustain our available groundwater resources as well as ensure the quality of groundwater available for drinking and other uses.
-All 23 NRDs were required to implement Groundwater Management Plans in the early 1980s and revise them in the mid-1990s.
-The P-MRNRD’s current plan was approved in 1995 and includes some specific actions necessary to protect and enhance our underground water resources.
+The goal of Groundwater Management within the Papio-Missouri River NRD (P-MRNRD) is to sustain our available groundwater resources as well as ensure a high quality of groundwater available for drinking and other uses.

 Existing Groundwater Management Plan